Screen tech at Empower Field shows its age compared to other stadiums around the NFL

 “People are so used to having video experience in their house and in their pocket, that they need it almost everywhere they go.
 So video boards are becoming almost a requirement,” said Ellerbruch.

-It sounds like the current setup at Empower Feild we have now is going to get a few more miles under its belt — at least for the foreseeable future.
+It sounds like the current setup we have at Empower Field now is going to get a few more miles under its belt — at least for the foreseeable future.